redherd-project/redherd-documentation/docs/references/contributing.md

 <h1>Contributing</h1>

 Ready to contribute?
-Here’s how to set up RedHer for local development.
+Here’s how to set up RedHerd for local development.

 1. **Fork** the RedHerd repo on GitHub.
 2. **Clone** your fork locally: